Kur, Tulkarm

-Kur (كور) is a Palestinian village in the Tulkarm Governorate in the eastern West Bank, located 19 kilometers South-east of Tulkarm.
+Kur (كور) is a Palestinian village in the Tulkarm Governorate of the State of Palestine, in the northeastern West Bank, located 19 kilometers southeast of Tulkarm.

 Population

-According to the Palestinian Central Bureau of Statistics, Kur had a population of approximately 325 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, Kur had a population of approximately 325 inhabitants in mid-year 2006 and 292 by 2017.
 7.9% of the population of Kur were refugees in 1997.

 Healthcare

 The healthcare facilities for Kur are based in Kafr 'Abbush, where the facilities are designated as MOH level 2.

 History

 Ceramics from the Byzantine era have been found here.

 Ottoman era

 Kur was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Bani Sa'b of the Liwa of Nablus.
 It had a population of 32 households and 6 bachelors, all Muslim.
 The villagers paid a fixed tax-rate of 33,3% on agricultural products, including wheat, barley, summer crops, olive trees, occasional revenues, goats and/or beehives, a press for olive oil or grape syrup, and a customary tax on subjects in Nablus region; a total of 13,166 akçe.

 In 1838, Robinson noted Kur as a village in the Beni Sa'ab district, west of Nablus.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Bani Sa'b.

 In 1882, the PEF's Survey of Western Palestine described it as: "A stone village in a strong position on a ridge, with a steep slope to the east.
 It is of moderate size, well-built of stone, and supplied by cisterns.
 Traces of an ancient road exist near it.
 It is the Kursi, or seat of a famous native family (Beit Jiyusi).
 It is, perhaps, worthy of notice that the name resembles the Corea of Josephus, near which was a fortress called Alexandrium.
 About a mile north of Kur is Khurbet Iskander (Ruin of Alexander); the position, however, does not seem to agree with the account of Josephus."
 They further noted: "A ruined watchtower, like the one described at 'Azzun, exists north-east of this place."